 This sounded like a no-brainer and the perfect venue for me.
 Most normal runners would pick a course that was to their advantage and score a personal best, but knowing I was going to be in San Francisco that morning I immediately recruited Lucy to run with me.
 Not being the friendliest dog on leash, I wanted to avoid all contact with other dogs (primarily so I wouldn’t trip over the leash and do a face plant).
 I outlined a course through Dog Patch and Portero Hill which translates to several steep hills!
 I ‘should’ be running this distance in under 27 minutes and knowing that wasn’t going to happen I am looking forward to gaining a few PRs in the future (the only distance where this just might be possible).

 Of course, rain was on the forecast!
 Luckily when I awoke it was overcast, but dry.
 With my Garmin in place we were out the door and enjoying a rather warm run (since I overdressed).
 I should say I was enjoying it; Lucy thought I was a bit daft for leading her about the streets as I did.
 I misjudged the distance with about 1/2 mile to go which meant another hill and then the rain drops started.
-They weren’t gentle and the wind was fierce.
+The rain drops weren’t gentle and the wind was fierce.
 Running up 18th over the freeway overpass, I understood what Against the Wind meant in real time.
 We had to leave the sidewalk to avoid the blowing tree branches and we couldn’t see with the rain blowing in our faces, but the end was near.
 A huge shout out to the SF muni driver who just shook his head as he passed us with a wide berth!
 It was over, I was freezing and Lucy was willing to continue!

 I promised her the Whole Foods gift certificate should I win that for her boundless energy.
 We won no prizes, but I did get a pair of New Balance running shoes since I was part of the Pub Runners’ team and they qualified in some category.
 I loved this concept of running (a ‘fellow’ runner was competing off the coast of Angola, Africa where he was based on a Chevron oil rig – how cool is that?) with the low entry fee and complete freedom to run the distance as you choose!
 More, please!